 ♣ Bring your IT Use policy to the attention of employees regularly.

 ♣ Conduct a data protection impact assessment before implementing invasive monitoring measures.

+♣ Document your analysis as to why employee monitoring is justified in all the circumstances.
 Jonathon Gunn is an associate in the corporate group and Emma Vennesson is an associate in the labor and employment group at international law firm Faegre Baker Daniels.

 Related topic- Unfair treatment

 Share this story